CMecrow/CM-Project-4/README.md

 - I created a new app on Heroku named off-the-map
 - I then added a postgres database to the app in Heroku
-- I took the postgres url from Heroku and added it as an enviroment variable in an env.py file in gitpod
+- I took the postgres url from Heroku and added it as an environment variable in an env.py file in gitpod
-- I added a secretkey as an enviroment variable in the same env.py file, then stored this as a config var in Heroku
+- I added a secretkey as an environment variable in the same env.py file, then stored this as a config var in Heroku
-- I imported the database url in settings.py along with adding the created enviroment variables to complete the database set up
+- I imported the database url in settings.py along with adding the created environment variables to complete the database set up
-- From my cloudinary account, I copied over my API enviroment variable and stored it as another enviroment variable in my env.py file and a config var in Heroku
+- From my cloudinary account, I copied over my API environment variable and stored it as another environment variable in my env.py file and a config var in Heroku
 - After making sure that cloudinary was installed in settings.py, I ensured that all media and static files would be stored there
 - Once the templates directory has been created and joined with the base directory, I changed the DIRS key to refer to template directory variable
 - I then added the Heroku link into the allowed hosts in settings.py